e271828e/Flight.jl/docs/notes/design/framework_spec.md

 *wall-clock interaction* (attach a device).
 Graceful termination follows the same shape (§15.5): a declared condition in the model plus `stop_on` policy at deployment — never a callback, never a thrown exception.

+### 12.11 Run lifecycle and partial advance

+A `Simulation` moves through four states: **built** (stores allocated, nothing authored), **initialized** (`init!` completed boundary zero, §16.5), **running**, and terminally **stopped** or **errored** (§15.4). `init!` is
+mandatory: `run!` or `step!` on a simulation whose boundary zero has not completed is an error in §15.2's kind set naming `init!` — distinct from `UninitializedSlots`, which fires *inside* `init!` (§16.6).
+With no devices attached, `run!` executes synchronously on the calling task — the batch register (§12.1: a batch run is the same loop with empty staging), and what §15.4's synchronous rethrow presupposes.

+**Partial advance.** `step!(sim; frames = 1)` advances whole frames
+synchronously through the ordinary frame sequence — drain, integrate, boundaries, publication — and returns; a stepped simulation is bit-identical to the same frames under `run!`.
+This is the test-harness register (advance, assert, advance) and the REPL register (fly a while, inspect, continue);
+neither is a script, so §12.10's scenario-component doctrine does not absorb them.
+Devices may be attached while stepping: their staged writes drain at each stepped frame top, exactly as under `run!`.

+**Re-running.** `stopped → init! → run!` is the supported cycle: `init!` re-runs boundary zero from its condition (warm restart = `capture` → tweak → `init!`, §16.1) and clears the trace *and* the log — both recording registers restart with the run they record.
+Device attachments persist across re-initialization; attachment is orthogonal to the run lifecycle (§12.3).
+`errored` is terminal (row 59): reproduction is trace replay, not resurrection.

 ---